2factorauth/twofactorauth/CONTRIBUTING.md

 - See Guideline #2 about icons.
 The png file should go in the corresponding `img/section` folder.

-- Only the 2FA methods implemented by a site need a `yes` tag, the others can just be left off completely.
+- Only the auth methods implemented by a site need a `yes` tag, the others can just be left off completely.

-- For the sake of organization and readability, it is appreciated if you insert new sites alphabetically and that your site chunk follow the same order as the example above.
+- For the sake of organization and readability, it is appreciated if you insert new sites alphabetically and that your site chunk follows the same order as the example above.

-- If a site supports 2FA, their Twitter handle is not needed and can be left out for cleanliness.
+- If a site supports auth via USB dongle, their Twitter handle is not needed and can be left out for cleanliness.

-- If a site does not have 2FA but there is documentation that they are adding it, then use:
+- If a site does not have auth via USB dongle but there is documentation that they are adding it, then use:

   ```yml